 Please carefully follow our submission instructions.

-You’ll notice there are several categories from which you may choose to place your work.
+You’ll notice there are two systems from which you may choose to place your work.

 - Treat yourself to a hearty jaunt that leads directly to your wall calendar

 - Find the date of your submission to us and plaster a shiny gold star on that space

 - Plant at least one more star atop that date

 If you haven’t heard from us within eight weeks, DO NOT PANIC.
 A literary agent’s daily to do’s contain the three C’s; that’s Clients, Contracts, and Conferences.
 Mind you, these are a few of our fav-or-ite things, and it’s safe to say we’re nearly dancing at our desks when our calendars topple with book releases, workshops, and other industry-related events.
 But, all of the excitement can affect our best-laid plans.

 Here’s an insider secret: if you have submitted to some agents (AKALM included) between September and November, or February and May, there is a good chance response will be running more extended than the shortest time stated.
 Please understand, agents are usually most active at those times in the chatting up of editors and publishers about the works of current clients.
 Remember those three C’s.
 It’s the busy-ness of the business, and we respect your decision to pull your submission if you cannot wait for individualized attention.